react-fabric/react-fabric/README.md

 ## Fonts & Icons

 `react-fabric` does **not** load any of the required font files automatically.
-The recommended way is to get the fonts from the Office CDN by simply importing the fontface declaration from the `office-ui-fabric` package in a global stylesheet and requiring it in your layout component.
+The recommended way is to get the fonts from the Office CDN by simply importing the `font-face` declarations from the `office-ui-fabric` package in a global stylesheet and requiring it in your root component.

 ```scss
 // globals.scss